sorenfriisalexandersen/dynamics365smb-docs/README.md

     The help content is stored in the articles folder of the repo.
 Articles use a syntax for formatting text called GitHub Flavored Markdown.
 To learn more about working with markdown, see [Getting started with writing and formatting on GitHub](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/).

+You can also find guidance for how to get started with MarkDown in the [Docs Contributor Guide](https://docs.microsoft.com/en-us/contribute/), which is published by the team that built the Docs.microsoft.com site where the Business Central team publishes their docs.

 ### Contributing